TheRetroWeb/PicoPOST/README.md

    cmake --build ./build --config Release --target all -j $(nproc)
    ```

-If you're using an IDE like Visual Studio Code, you can install the necessary
+If you're using an IDE like Visual Studio Code, you can follow the relevant build instructions
+in the [Pico SDK Getting Started guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf), or you can manually install the necessary
 extensions for C++ development and CMake build systems, then follow the
 configuration wizard for setting up the bare-metal ARM GCC compiler.

 ##  4. <a name='Flashingthefirmware'></a>Flashing the firmware

 Like all RPi Pico software, keep the BOOTSEL button pressed while plugging the
+USB cable into the Pico itself. *(If the board is already powered, you can short
+the "Pico Reset" pins on the back of the card instead of removing the USB cable.)*

-USB cable into the Pico itself.
-A mass storage device should be now mounted on
+A mass storage device should be now mounted on your computer.
-your computer.

 Drag and drop (or copy and paste) the `.uf2` firmware file into the device.
 Once loaded, it will automatically restart and disconnect.